Sweet Ice Cream Shops

 Magnifico's Ice Cream (East Brunswick)

-Known for their famous soft-serve ice cream since 1981, this East Brunswick spot is the place for sundaes, banana splits and tasty novelty treats like ice cream-filled cannoli and soft serve sandwiched between fresh waffles.
-Keep an eye out for seasonal flavors such as Swiss Miss Hot Chocolate, Orange Creamsicle and German Chocolate Cake.
+Known for their famous soft-serve ice cream since 1981 (and named one of the top shops by Best of NJ in 2021), this East Brunswick spot is the place for sundaes, banana splits and tasty novelty treats like ice cream-filled cannoli.
+Keep an eye out for flavors such as Key Lime Pie, Black Raspberry and German Chocolate, and choose from more than 30 toppings.